Whimsy Soul

 • Contains Affiliate Links

-You can’t get more California than picking strawberries at a local farm along Highway 1 with a view of the ocean behind you.
+You can’t get more California than picking strawberries on a coastal farm off Highway 1, with the Pacific Ocean stretching out behind you.

 PS I’m wearing a Darling Society dress with a Sezane cardigan!